 - Appearing as an expert witness

-Examples of the types of technical assistance volunteers have been able to offer over the last few months include:
+Examples of the types of technical assistance volunteers have been able to offer include:

 - Technical support to a national NGO assisting a community in Alaska where local drinking water supplies have been heavily contaminated by PFAS from the use of firefighting foam at a local airport